pensjonatus/flash-fiction/blog/on-our-bus.md

 ---
-title: 'On Our Bus'
+title: On Our Bus
 date: '2017-05-27'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 I like our bus!
 The road is not too bumpy, the driver is a funny man (when he